miltoncandelero/miltoncandelero.github.io/_posts/2019-03-25-resize-vs-responsive.md

 You should get a stretch but with the aspect ratio is preserved by adding black bars to the sides (or top and bottom) of your game.

 And that maybe is enough for you!
-If your game will be played in a iframe inside another website (think Kongregate, NewGrounds, itch.io, etc), you can set a ratio or size of the frame and your game will resize and never look ugly.
+If your game will be played in an iframe inside another website (think Kongregate, NewGrounds, itch.io, etc), you can set a ratio or size of the frame and your game will resize and never look ugly.

 **But what if you need your game to run directly on a phone and resize to cover the full screen of the phone?**